byrpatrick/api_standard-library_golang_hello-world/README.md

 - Locate your Auth0 domain, which is part of the `--url` parameter value: `tenant-name.region.auth0.com`.

+- Paste the Auth0 domain value as the value of `auth0-domain` in `env.yaml`.

 **Tips to get the Auth0 Domain**

 - The Auth0 Domain is the substring between the protocol, `https://` and the path `/oauth/token`.